Meenakshi Vijayakumar

-Meenakshi Vijaykumar is an Indian academic, firefighter, and the first Indian woman fire officer.
+Meenakshi Vijaykumar is an Indian academic, firefighter, and one of the first Indian woman fire officer.
 Currently, she serves as the Joint Director at the State Training Center in Tambaram, Chennai.
 In 2013, she was awarded The President's Medal for Gallantry for saving two lives, and in 2019, she received The President's Medal for Meritorious Service.

 Vijaykumar is also the first Indian Fire Officer to have won medals in the World Firefighter's Games and World Police and Fire Games held in South Korea, Australia, USA, and the Indian Fire Service Games held in Nagpur.

 Education

 Vijaykumar completed her schooling at Bharath Senior Secondary School in Chennai.
 She pursued her undergraduate and postgraduate studies in English Literature at Ethiraj College, Chennai.
 Additionally, she obtained a PG diploma in Industrial Relation and Personnel Management from Bharatiya Vidya Bhavan, New Delhi in 1991.
 She furthered her education by completing a Bachelor of Education degree from Annamalai University in 1994.
 Vijaykumar has also undertaken Advanced Diploma courses at the National Fire Service College.
 She was awarded the certificate of "Graduate Member" by the Institute of Fire Engineers, India in 2008 and received the IFE Level 4 Certificate in Fire Science and Fire Safety (HL) from the Institute of Fire Engineers in Marton on Marsh, United Kingdom in 2014.
 She also obtained the NEBOSH International General Certificate in Occupational Health and Safety from the National Examination Board in Occupational Safety and Health, England in 2014.
 Additionally, she earned a Master of Business Administration (MBA) degree in 2017.
 She has completed her Doctor of Philosophy (P.hD) in FIRE AND ITS MULTIFACETED CONTEXTS in VELS University in 2022.